 Mexico boasts of diversity on all accounts – big fish encounters, the largest barrier reef in the northern hemisphere, a unique freshwater cave system (cenotes), rich culture and history with plenty of archeological sites, breathtaking nature, delicious cuisine, and so much more!

 Why not make your next trip one of the most exciting ones in your life by combining both destinations into the ultimate adventure?
-First spend a few days on a Liveaboard in the Pacific and then head over to the sunny Caribbean to warm up, complement your logbook with bull shark encounters, dives in the famous cenotes and Cozumel’s colorful reefs and walls, and bury your toes in the sand with a well deserved cocktail on hand reminiscing about the dream you just lived.
+First spend a few days on a Liveaboard in the Pacific and then head over to the sunny Caribbean to warm up, complement your logbook with bull shark and sailfish encounters, dives in the famous cenotes and Cozumel’s colorful reefs and walls, and bury your toes in the sand with a well deserved cocktail on hand reminiscing about the dream you just lived.

 Giant mantas, mind-boggling schools of sharks, dolphins (Nov-Jul)